microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

     ![The Remote Desktop Connection dialog box displays, warning you that the remote computer\'s identity cannot be verified, and asking you if you want to connect anyway.
 The Don\'t ask me again for connections to this computer is selected, as is the Yes button at the bottom.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image62.png "Remote Desktop Connection warning dialog box")

-6. When logging on for the first time, you will see a prompt on the right asking about network discovery.
+6. When logging on for the first time, you will have a prompt asking about network discovery.
 Select **No**.

     ![The Networks prompt asks if you want to find other computers, devices and content automatically.
 The No button is selected.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image15.png "Networks prompt")